caltechlibrary/eprints2archives/README.md

 Installation
 ------------

-The instructions below assume you have a Python interpreter installed on your computer; if that's not the case, please first install Python and familiarize yourself with running Python programs on your system.
+The instructions below assume you have a Python interpreter installed on your computer; if that's not the case, please first install Python version 3 and familiarize yourself with running Python programs on your system.

 On **Linux**, **macOS**, and **Windows** operating systems, you should be able to install `eprints2archives` with [`pip`](https://pip.pypa.io/en/stable/installing/).
 To install `eprints2archives` from the [Python package repository (PyPI)](https://pypi.org), run the following command:
 ```